 The results above also suggest a cost asymmetry between overinvesting in conventional generation and overinvesting in low-carbon generation.
 To investigate this asymmetry further, we consider two extreme cases: (1) it is assumed with certainty that there will be no policy, but there turns out to be a 40% cap, and (2) it is assumed with certainty that there will be a 40% cap, but there turns out to be no policy.
 In the first case, the policy cost of meeting the 40% cap is very high-2.3%.
 This high cost is due to an overinvestment in conventional generation.
 All Stage 1 investment is in conventional generation, and then in Stage 2, in order to meet the policy, new investment must be 50% low-carbon generation and almost 60% of existing vintage conventional generation must be left unused (stranded).
-The amount of stranded vintage capital is calculated by tracking in the model the total amount of generation, the difference is available capacity that is not used (i.e. left stranded).
+The amount of stranded vintage capital is calculated by tracking in the model the total amount of generation capacity of each type available and the total amount actually used in electricity generation, the difference is available capacity that is not used (i.e. left stranded).
 Leaving 60% of available conventional generation capital unused indicates poor near-term investment decisions.